-Funded research activity has grown significantly since the 2006 merger with the former Medical College of Ohio.
-In 2014, all research activity totaled \$62 million, of which \$57 million was related to science and engineering.
+Funded research activity has grown significantly since the 2006 merger with the former Medical University of Ohio.
+In 2014, all research activity totaled \$62 million, of which \$57 million was related to science and technology.

-The University has a goal to increase annual funded research to \$80 million/year within the next 10 years.
-To meet that research growth goal, we must continue to renovate and improve existing research labs, recruit additional researchers and place those new researchers in modern laboratory spaces.
+The University has a goal to increase annual funded research to \$80 million/year within the next ten years.
+In order to meet that research growth goal, we must continue to renovate and improve existing research labs, recruit additional researchers and place those new researchers in new laboratory space.